terminalforlife/ShellProjects/README.md

 Some of the programs within this repository were written and are maintained for a Bourne POSIX-compliant shell (with [Yash](https://yash.osdn.jp/) as guidance), and others are written for the Bourne Again Shell.

-As of 2021-09-11, here are some highlights:
+As of 2022-01-09, here are some highlights:

   * [AutoExec (AE)](source/autoexec) - Development tool for automatic execution of files
   * [BackMeUp](source/backmeup) - Simple and portable solution to HOME backup
   * [CSi3](source/csi3) - Command-line cheat sheet for i3-wm/i3-gaps
   * [Cito](source/cito) - Portable installer for local or GitHub files
-  * [Fetcher](source/fetcher) - Simple interactive multi-file downloader for the terminal.
+  * [Fetcher](source/fetcher) - Simple interactive multi-file downloader for the terminal
   * [GLKFU](source/glkfu) - Easily compile & build Debian packages for Linux kernels
   * [LSPKG](source/lspkg) - Search through, test for, and list out installed packages
   * [RMNE](source/rmne) - Remove all of the non-essential Debian packages
-  * [Simplify-Ubuntu](source/simplify-ubuntu) - De-bloat Ubuntu by interactively removing unneeded packages.
+  * [Simplify-Ubuntu](source/simplify-ubuntu) - De-bloat Ubuntu by interactively removing unneeded packages
+  * [Tagged](source/tagged) - List commits per file in the CWD of a git(1) repository

 # Bug/Issue Reporting